-Two NIH’ers received the 2022 Presidential Rank Award, the highest honor the federal government can bestow upon a career civilian employee.
+Four NIH’ers received the 2023 Presidential Rank Award, the highest honor the federal government can bestow upon a career civilian employee.

-Winners of this award are “strong leaders, professionals and scientists who achieve results and consistently demonstrate strength, integrity, industry and a relentless commitment to excellence in public service,” according to nomination guidelines.
+Winners of the award are strong leaders, professionals and scientists who achieve results and consistently demonstrate strength, integrity, industry and a relentless commitment to excellence in public service.
+Presidential Rank Awards recognize extraordinary long-term achievements.

 The Civil Service Reform Act of 1978 established the Presidential Rank Awards Program to recognize a select group of career members of the Senior Executive Service for exceptional performance over an extended period of time.